 Then we have to perform the following operation, for a single head:

-Now we can compute the flops for each step, for this single head:
+Now we can compute the FLOPs required by each step for a single head:

-Since every real head runs this same computation independently, and there are hh of them, the total cost across all heads is simply hh times the above.
-Using hhead_size=Ch \cdot head\_size = C:
+Since every attention head performs the same computation independently, and there are heads, the total cost is times the cost derived above.
+Using :

-After the heads are concatenated back into a (B,T,C)(B,T,C) tensor, there's one more matmul — the output projection — which is not per-head, so it isn't scaled by hh:
+After the heads are concatenated back into a tensor, there's one more matmul — the output projection — which is not per-head, so it isn't scaled by :

 Adding it in:

-On the softmax cost: Softmax on a row of length TT requires: a max-reduction for numerical stability (T1T-1 comparisons), a subtract-and-exponentiate pass (2T2T flops — one subtraction and one exp per element, counting exp as 1 flop by convention), a sum-reduction (T1T-1 additions), and a final divide (TT divisions).
-That's 5T\approx 5T flops per row, though 4T4T is the more common rounding in the literature and the two are interchangeable at this level of approximation.
-There are BTB \cdot T rows per head (one per query position, per batch element), so one head's softmax costs 4BT2\approx 4 \cdot B \cdot T^2 — independent of head_sizehead\_size.
-This is why it has to be added on top of the per-head total above rather than folded into it via the hhead_size=Ch \cdot head\_size = C substitution: it's the one term whose cost doesn't factor through that product, since it scales with the number of heads (independent softmax calls), not with how wide each head is.
+On the softmax cost: Softmax on a row of length requires: a max-reduction for numerical stability ( comparisons), a subtract-and-exponentiate pass ( flops — one subtraction and one exp per element, counting exp as 1 flop by convention), a sum-reduction ( additions), and a final divide ( divisions).
+That's flops per row, though is the more common rounding in the literature and the two are interchangeable at this level of approximation.
+There are rows per head (one per query position, per batch element), so one head's softmax costs — independent of .
+This is why it has to be added on top of the per-head total above rather than folded into it via the substitution: it's the one term whose cost doesn't factor through that product, since it scales with the number of heads (independent softmax calls), not with how wide each head is.

-Now it's time to derive the cost of the other fundamental block, the feedforward layer in which usually we have two linear layer and a non-linearity between them.
-Usually we have that the first linear layer expand by 4 the dimensionality of the input and then we have the non linearity.
-Then we have the second linear layer that project back to the original dimension:
+Now we can derive the cost of the other fundamental block: the feedforward network.
+It usually contains two linear layers with a non-linearity between them.
+The first linear layer expands the input dimension by a factor of four, and the second projects it back to the original dimension:

 We already have the formula for a linear layer, so we can reuse it directly for step 1 and step 3.

-2. activation is elementwise, cost linear in the number of elements (BT4CB \cdot T \cdot 4C), negligible compared to the matmuls, so we drop it
+- activation is elementwise, cost linear in the number of elements (), negligible compared to the matmuls, so we drop it

 Summing:

-Notice this is exactly twice the 8BTC28 \cdot B \cdot T \cdot C^2 term from attention (the qkv + output projection part) — the FFN is the more expensive of the two sub-blocks per layer, by a factor of 2, for the standard 4x expansion ratio.
+Notice this is exactly twice the term from attention (the qkv + output projection part) — the FFN is the more expensive of the two sub-blocks per layer, by a factor of 2, for the standard 4x expansion ratio.

 So at the end we obtain

-Now if we assume to have l layers, one forward pass is going to cost l for flopslayerflops_{layer}, usually we have also the embedding layer and the final layer of projection over the vocabulary.
+If the model contains layers, their contribution to one forward pass is times .
+The complete model also contains the embedding layer and the final projection over the vocabulary.

 Even when the language model head shares its weights with the token embedding, we still have to perform this matrix multiplication.
 Weight tying reduces the number of parameters, not the computational cost of the projection.

 Often it is more useful to reason about the cost per token.
-In one forward pass we process BTB \cdot T tokens, so we can divide the previous formula by this value:
+In one forward pass we process tokens, so we can divide the previous formula by this value:

-This formula makes the two main scaling behaviours more visible.
-The projections inside the transformer grow quadratically with the embedding dimension CC, while the cost of attention over the complete sequence grows quadratically with the context length TT.
+These formulas make the two main scaling behaviours more visible.
+The projections inside the transformer grow quadratically with the embedding dimension .
+In the complete forward pass, attention grows quadratically with the context length ; after dividing by the number of tokens, the corresponding per-token cost grows linearly with .

 For training we also have to perform the backward pass.
 A useful rough approximation is that the backward pass costs around two times the forward pass: